Wavfact/integration-angularjs/README.md

 ##Tealium AngularJS Integration
-I forked tealium AngularJS lib to a new branch so that i can maintain code standards, create unit test and keep the code organized.
-I will do our best keep this fork updated with any changes made to the master branch.
-I'll also include a controller so you can simply do a bower install and use within your application.
+I forked tealium AngularJS lib to a new branch so that i can maintain code standards, create unit tests and keep the code organized.
+I will do my best keep this fork updated with any changes made to the master tealium branch.
+I have also included a sample service module and test spec to use within your application.

 Repository modified to use the Provider pattern.